mofe-stack/PeerConf/README.md

-where `a*` is the current leading answer. each trace is weighted using its lowest window confidence, following the confidence measure used by deepconf for online inference, and we use the same consensus-based early stopping rule as deepconf, and only let it fire once at least 3 traces have finished.
+where `a*` is the current leading answer. each trace is weighted using its lowest window confidence, following the confidence measure used by deepconf for online inference, and we use deepconf's same consensus-based early stopping rule with at least 3 finishers.

 both run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.